Radiologic Studies

 RTT 3015 Principles of Oncology I — 3 credits

 The radiation therapist must be knowledgeable in the concepts important to the practice of radiation therapy.
 These include the cancer process and radiation therapy interventions.
 This course examines concepts related specifically to cancer treatment with a focus on methods of improving therapeutic advantage.
 Technical aspects of simulation and treatment delivery are expanded upon.
-Treatment related side effects and their management as well as issues relative to caring for the cancer patient.
+Treatment related side effects as well as issues relative to caring for a patient who has cancer are also addressed.

 RTT 3022 Radiation Therapy Physics I — 2 credits

-This course will instruct students the principles of radiation physics and its medical uses.
-This includes discussion of structure of matter, x ray production, imaging in radiation therapy, clinical x-ray generators and external beam radiation therapy units, interactions of radiation with matter, measurement and calculation of absorbed dose, dose distribution and scatter analysis, radiation protection/safety and quality assurance.
+This course will instruct students on the principles of radiation physics and its medical uses.
+This includes discussion of structure of matter, x-ray production, imaging in radiation therapy, clinical x-ray generators and external beam radiation therapy units, interactions of radiation with matter, measurement and calculation of absorbed dose, dose distribution and scatter analysis, radiation protection/safety and quality assurance.
 Pertinent mathematics and basic physics will be reviewed.

 Prerequisite: Acceptance into the Radiation Therapy Program.